antonioortegajr/beerfind.me/README.md

 Users are notified when a beer is in the data set.
 This notification id's an @username tweet from the beerfind.me Twitter account.

+Q. Why not just use untapped??
+A. Please do use untapped!
+However some users may not want to check in or use the untapped app at all.
+They still want beers.
+Twitter is much more widley used and this would allow non untapped uses to get updates from the untapped data.
+This also may get reluctant users to join untapped and hopefully making the crowd sourced data feed better.

 This repo is this readme and the home page for beerfind.me